First universal common ancestor

-The first universal common ancestor is thought to be a non-cellular entity that was the earliest organism with a genetic code capable of biological translation of RNA molecules into peptides to produce proteins.
-Its descendants would include the last universal common ancestor (LUCA) and every modern cell.
-FUCA would also be the ancestor of ancient sister lineages of LUCA, none of which have modern descendants, but which are thought to have horizontally transferred some of their genes into the genome of early descendants of LUCA.
+The first universal common ancestor (FUCA) is proposed to have been a non-cellular entity that was the earliest organism with a genetic code capable of performing biological translation of RNA molecules to protein formation through peptide synthesis.
+Its descendants would include the last universal common ancestor (LUCA) and, therefore, all modern cells.
+FUCA would also be the ancestor of ancient sister lineages of LUCA with no direct modern descendants, but which may have transferred genetic material horizontally into the genomes of early descendants of LUCA.

-FUCA is thought to have been composed of progenotes, proposed ancient biological systems that would have used RNA for their genome and self-replication.
-By comparison, LUCA would have had a complex metabolism and a DNA genome with hundreds of genes and gene families.
+FUCA is thought to have been composed of progenotes, ancient biological systems that would have used RNA for their genome and self-replication.
+By comparison, LUCA would have had a complex metabolism and a DNA genome containing hundreds of genes grouped into several gene families.

 Origins

-Long before the appearance of compartmentalized biological entities like FUCA, life had already begun to organize itself and emerge in a hypothesized pre-cellular era known as the RNA world.
-The universal presence of both biological translation mechanism and genetic code in every biological systems indicates monophyly, a unique origin for all biological systems including viruses and cells.
+Long before compartmentalized biology like FUCA appeared, life is hypothesized to have emerged through the organization of a pre-cellular era in the RNA world.
+In this era, self-replicating RNA molecules would have both stored genetic information and catalyzed chemical reactions.
+Translation machinery and the genetic code is universally present in all known cells and viruses, indicating a single origin for biological systems (monophyly).

 FUCA is thought to have been the first organism capable of biological translation, using RNA molecules to convert information into peptides and produce proteins.
-This first translation system would have been assembled together with primeval, possibly error-prone genetic code.
-That is, FUCA would be the first biological system to have genetic code for proteins.
+This first translation system is thought to have formed at the same time as an error-prone early genetic code.
+FUCA would be the first biological system to have a genetic code that dictates specific protein assembly.

-The development of FUCA likely took a long time.
-FUCA was generated without genetic code, from the ribosome, itself a system evolved from the maturation of a ribonucleoprotein machinery.
-FUCA appeared when a proto-peptidyl transferase center started to first emerge, when RNA world replicators started to be capable to catalyze the bonding of amino acids into oligopeptides.
+The development of FUCA would have been a gradual process initially without the genetic code.
+FUCA is hypothesized to have arisen from the ribosome, a complex made of RNA and proteins that evolved from a more primitive ribonucleoprotein machinery.
+FUCA appeared when the early peptidyl transferase center first emerged and when RNA world replicators could bond amino acids into short chained oligopeptides.

-The first genes of FUCA were most likely encoding ribosomal, primitive tRNA-aminoacyl transferases and other proteins that helped to stabilize and maintain biological translation.
-These random peptides produced possibly bound back to the single strand nucleic acid polymers and allowed a higher stabilization of the system that got more robust and was further bound to other stabilizing molecules.
-When FUCA had matured, its genetic code was completely established.
+The first genes of FUCA most likely encoded ribosomal components, primitive tRNA-aminoacyl transferases, and other proteins that helped stabilize and maintain biological translation.
+These random peptides may have bound back to the single strand nucleic acid polymers which increased their stability and the robustness of the system, binding other stabilizing molecules.
+When FUCA matured, its genetic code was then completely established.

-It has been said FUCA was composed by a population of open-systems and a population of self-replicating ribonucleoproteins.
-With the arrival of these systems, began the progenote era.
-These systems evolved into maturity when self-organization processes resulted in the creation of a genetic code.
-This genetic code was for the first time capable to organize an ordered interaction between nucleic acids and proteins through the formation of a biological language.
-This caused pre-cellular open systems to then start to accumulate information and self-organize, producing the first genomes by the assembly of biochemical pathways, which probably appeared in different progenote populations evolving independently.
+It has been proposed that FUCA was composed by a population of open-systems, exchanging components and information with the environment, and a population of self-replicating ribonucleoproteins.
+The progenote era began when these interaction systems arrived.
+These systems reached maturity when self-organization processes resulted in the emergence of a genetic code.
+This genetic code was, for the first time, able to organize an ordered interaction between nucleic acids and proteins through the formation of a biological language.
+This caused pre-cellular open systems to start to accumulate information and self-organizing, producing the first genomes by the assembling biochemical pathways.
+The pathways probably appeared in different progenote populations that independently evolved.